damog/brexit-progress/README.md

 Tweet
 -----
-This code runs every 17 hours, which is when every 0.1% from those two years elapses.
+This code runs every 17 hours and tweets on the [@brexiprogress]()https://twitter.com/brexitprogress) Twitter account, which is when every 0.1% from those two years elapses.
 The code runs on an AWS Lambda function.

 References
 ----------